Hey everyone, welcome to PT Pioneer. This is your ultimate destination for all things related to the fitness industry.

 Physiotherapists isolate these problems and work on solutions to rehabilitate the damaged or injured movement systems to full recovery or the best possible outcome.

 Because of this, physiotherapy is more of a sports medicine than an exercise science practice.

 Aside from the notable differences, you can extract from each definition, and there are a few important ones to consider.

-One of those is the fact that out of the three, only strength and conditioning is a proactive practice, while physiotherapy and corrective exercise are reactive practices.
+One of those is that only strength and conditioning is a proactive practice, while physiotherapy and corrective exercise are reactive.

-That means S&C is applied in order to build upon existing capabilities while physio and corrective are applied to address weaknesses.
+That means S&C is applied to build upon existing capabilities while physio and corrective are applied to address weaknesses.

 Another difference lies in the fact that out of the three, physiotherapy is the only one that falls under medical practice.
 At the same time, the other two don’t claim any medical validity despite also being under the health sciences.

 That’s not to say physios are doctors because they typically aren’t.
 Still, their scope of practice and expertise very often overlaps with that of healthcare professionals such as orthopedic surgeons and radiologists, to name a few.